Ranganathaswamy Temple, Srirangapatna

 The Ranganathaswamy temple or Sri Ranganathaswamy temple in Srirangapatna, in the Mandya district of Karnataka state, India, is dedicated to the Hindu god Ranganatha (a manifestation of Vishnu).
 The temple is classified one among the 108 Abhimana Kshethram of Vaishnavate tradition.
 It is one of the five important pilgrimage sites of Smarthas and Sri Vaishnavism along the river Kaveri for devotees of Ranganatha.
 These five sites are collectively known as Pancharanga Kshetrams in South India.
+It is also part of the famous pilgrimage Tri Ranga darshana, which involves visiting the three Ranga temples on a single day, other two being Madhya Ranga and Anthya Ranga.
 Since Srirangapatna is the first temple starting from upstream, the deity is known as Adi Ranga.
 The town of Srirangapatna, which derives its name from the temple, is located on an island in the river Kaveri.

 History

 According to the Archaeological Survey of India (ASI), the temple is one of considerable antiquity.
 An inscription at the temple reveals it was constructed in 894 CE by a local chief called Tirumalaiah, a vassal of the Western Ganga dynasty.
 Earlier mentions of the existence of the deity at Srirangapatna have been made, this indicates that a temple was likely built atop an already existing shrine of Raṅganāthaswāmi.
 In the early 12th century, Hoysala King Vishnuvardhana (r.
 1108-1152 CE) granted the village of Srirangapatna to the Vaishnava saint Ramanujacharya as an agraharam (place of learning).
 An inscription of the great Hoysala King Veera Ballala II (1210 CE) confirms that additions and renovations were made to the temple at that time.
 The tower over the entrance bears features consistent with Vijayanagara architecture.
 According to historian George Michell, contributions were also made by the Wodeyar kings of the Kingdom of Mysore.
 The temple is just 400 metres away from Tipu palace.
 The temple is protected by the Archaeological Survey of India as a monument of national importance.
 According to historian K.V.
 Soundararajan, the Ranganatha temples in South India built during the 9th and 10th centuries have a systematic arrangement of subsidiary deities as seen in this temple along with the Appakkudathaan Perumal Temple at Koviladi, Sowmya Narayana Perumal temple at Thirukoshtiyur, Veeraraghava Perumal Temple at Thiruevvul and Rajagopalaswamy temple at Mannargudi.